Full Time PGCE Funding 2013 Starters

 formed in 1979, as a loosely-knit organisation of autonomous Church

-of England trusts.
+of England Trusts.
 In their different ways the Trusts support and

 promote RE and associated projects.
-Although all the trusts
+Although all the trusts have an

-have a better chance of applying successfully.
+better chance of applying successfully.